Visa requirements for Belarusian citizens

 Visa requirements for Belarusian citizens are administrative entry restrictions imposed on citizens of Belarus by the authorities of other states.

 Belarusian citizens in other countries can also benefit from the mobility rights arrangements within the Commonwealth of Independent States and the rules of the single market of the Eurasian Economic Union.

-As of 2025, Belarusian citizens had visa-free or visa-on-arrival access to 80 countries and territories, ranking the Belarusian passport 66th in the world according to the Henley Passport Index.
+As of 2026, Belarusian citizens had visa-free or visa-on-arrival access to 78 countries and territories, ranking the Belarusian passport 61st in the world according to the Henley Passport Index.

 History

-Visa requirements for Belarusian citizens were lifted (unilaterally or bilaterally, for the first time or repeatedly (in which case, the date of the last cancellation of visas is given) by Cuba on 10 March 1999, Turkey (29 April 2013), Serbia 10 August 2013, Brazil (25 November 2016), Argentina (19 May 2017), China (10 August 2018), Saint Kitts and Nevis (23 June 2019), Montenegro (5 August 2019), Albania (15 July 2020), United Arab Emirates (16 January 2021) and Libya (26 May 2025).
+Visa requirements for Belarusian citizens were lifted (unilaterally or bilaterally, for the first time or repeatedly (in which case, the date of the last cancellation of visas is given) by Cuba (10 March 1999), Turkey (29 April 2013), Serbia (10 August 2013), Brazil (25 November 2016), Argentina (19 May 2017), China (10 August 2018), Saint Kitts and Nevis (23 June 2019), Montenegro (5 August 2019), Albania (15 July 2020), United Arab Emirates (16 January 2021), Libya (26 May 2025) and Colombia (19 December 2025).